AndieWill510/tinydoor/Options/003-chapter-summary.md

 Chapter 7 carries us into a place of real transformation, where caring for our nervous system becomes a central pathway to our health.
 Flourishing, for us, begins with listening deeply to our nervous system instead of fighting it.
 We'll explore practical ways to lower sensory overload, build supportive routines and create rooms that work with our gorgeous brains instead of fighting them.
 Regulation is not indulgence.
 It's the foundation for healing.

-In Chapter 8, we find that many of us have been taught that we’re broken when it is our environments are the ones demanding the impossible and thus are toxic.
+Finally, Chapter 8 asks us to reconsider what we've been taught: that we’re broken -- when it is our environments are the ones demanding the impossible and thus are toxic.
 Many of us, in fact, struggle not because we're broken people, but because the environments we're in _demand the impossible_.
 This chapter reframes disability through context, showing how changing our surroundings, relationships, and expectations can unlock healing, dignity, and the freedom to become fully ourselves.

 ---